ergoplatform/ergodocs/docs/dev/stack/appkit/gradle.md

 * Spring: Use the [Spring Initializr](https://start.spring.io/) to create a new project with your preferred language, don't forget to select Gradle.
 Open the project in the IDE of your choice
 * For other frameworks, refer to their setup or starter guide

 When that is done, you will find one or more `build.gradle` files that define parameters of your project, most important the libraries your project depends on.
 Search for a `dependencies` block (for Android, it is in `app/build.gradle`, for Spring in the root-level file).
-You need to to add appkit here.
+You need to add appkit here.
 Don't get confused with the `dependencies` block inside `buildscripts`, that's not for the project dependencies, but for dependencies Gradle needs to build the project.

 For **desktop and server-side applications**, it is just one line to add.